-- (5) CPDI, Development Services: - (8) The Clerk and Recorder may not accept a plat for filing unless: - (a) The city engineer, the health authorities, the city attorney, Development Services CPDI, and the Mayor have signed the plat; and - (b) The plat is accompanied by the required documents shown on the checklist (Exhibit 73).
+- (5) CPDI, Development Services: - (8) The Clerk and Recorder may not accept a plat for filing unless: - (a) The city engineer, the health authorities, the city attorney, Development Services CPDI, and the Mayor have signed approved the plat in writing; and - (b) The plat is accompanied by the required documents and approvals as shown on the checklist by the filing office in accordance with (Exhibit 73).
 The checklist must bear the initials of the officials listed in 4-070.4F(8)(a).